kzoleta/EDA2023/README.md

 Made by [Karizza Dea R. Zoleta](https://github.com/kzoleta).
 If you have any queries or comments, feel free to reach out! :heart:

-#### ❗NOTE: Make sure to tap the extended description of my commit message to see the process of making this repository.
+#### ❗NOTE: Make sure to tap [here](https://github.com/kzoleta/EDA2023/commits/main/README.md) to see the process of making this repository.